 World Mental Health Day

 World Mental Health Day occurs this year on Saturday 10th October.
-A lot of companies are delivering webinars and other programmes to support this important day either side of this coming weekend.
+A lot of companies are delivering webinars and other programmes to support this important day.

-At KML Occupational Health (OH) we are delivering a number of workshops and other services for our key clients in the coming days.
+At KML we are delivering a number of workshops and other services for our key clients in the coming days.
 This includes COVID friendly remote drop-in clinics to help deal with the increasing case management load we are seeing since lockdown.

-Outside of this virus some 27 million working days were lost due to work-related ill health in 2017/18 with 1.4 million people suffering from a work-related illness.
+Outside of this virus some 27 million working days were lost due to work-related ill health in 2017/18.
+A further 1.4 million people are suffering from a work-related illness.
 The CIPD confirms that the average level of employee absence is 5.9 days per year.

-The Office for National Statistics (ONS) notes the average weekly wage at £504 which will of course rise substantially across middle management and more highly skilled roles.
+The Office for National Statistics (ONS) notes the average weekly wage at £504.
+This will of course rise substantially across middle management and more highly skilled roles.

 Intervention from Occupational Health Service Providers and other wellbeing services can help reduce long term sickness absences.
 At KML most referrals to an OH Nurse are dealt with successfully in one visit and cost less than £200.